 A personal business tax regime is applicable to self-employed individuals to allow for a harmonised taxation of personal businesses and companies.
-The tax rate applicable to self-employment income under this regime is 23.5 per cent (2015) and will be lowered to 22 per cent in the income year 2016.
-Operating costs such as salary, rent, travel expenses, insurance, training, etc. are deductible from self-employment income (such deductions may also be obtained outside the tax regime for self-employed individuals).
+The tax rate applicable to self-employment income under this regime is 22 per cent (2017).
+Operating costs, such as salary, rent, travel expenses, insurance, training, etc., are deductible from self-employment income (such deductions may also be obtained outside the tax regime for self-employed individuals).

-When self-employment income is extracted from the franchise business by the franchisee for personal use it will be subject to ordinary salary tax with a progressive net tax rate of up to 56.45 per cent including labour market contribution (2015).
+When self-employment income is extracted from the franchise business by the franchisee for personal use it will be subject to ordinary salary tax with a progressive net tax rate of up to 56.4 per cent, including labour market contribution and optional church tax (2017).
 The tax already paid on the self-employment income will be credited in the personal tax for the individual.